 - receive a specially designed daily planner

-- receive weekly tutoring in small groups, or individual tutoring in cases of special need
+- receive weekly tutoring in small groups

 - attend workshops on a variety of subjects